2025 Event Programme

 Carnegie Science

-Mary brings decades of experience spanning biotechnology, synthetic biology, and science policy.
+Dr. Mary Maxon is Executive Vice President at Carnegie Sciences and brings decades of experience spanning biotechnology, synthetic biology, and science policy.

 Panel Discussion: International Policy